lart-bangor/research-assistant/docs/source/users/index.rst

-.. _user_guide:

 User Guide
 ============

 The L'ART Research Client User Guide covers everything you need to know to install the Research Client, set it up and begin data collection.

-For users who wish to customise any of the tasks or add new translations, there are :ref:`tutorials` to help you through the process.
-For developers who may want to contrribute further developments to the Research Client or build additional tasks, a technical documentation can be found in the :ref:`developer_guide`.
+For users who wish to customise any of the tasks or add new translations, there are :doc:`../tutorials/index` to help you through the process.
+For developers who may want to contrribute further developments to the Research Client or build additional tasks, a technical documentation can be found in the :doc:`../developers/index`.

 .. only:: html